dylanraposo/CraigslistCars/README.md

 - Number of listings per manufacturer?
 - Do manual cars tend to have higher mileage?
 - How does the type of car impact price or even location?
-- Does paint color have an effect on price or maybe location?
+- Does paint color have an effect on price?
   - Overall was curious how each of these factors/fields correlate to the price of the
     vehicles relative to their mileage (Obviously mileage has a big impact on price → Going to
-    have to continuously work with the data because we can then get a better idea of how we can draw better conclusions.
+    have to continuously work with the data so we can get a better idea of how well be able to draw better conclusions.
 As of now there are still a lot of factors at play.
-    For example, although our analysis might present that manual cars cost a lot more, it could be possible that our dataset contains a lot of low mileage manual cars and doesn't necessarily represent the entire truth.
+    - For example, although our analysis might present that manual cars cost a lot more, it could be possible that our dataset contains a lot of low mileage manual cars and doesn't necessarily represent the entire truth.
 Just something to keep in mind.

 # Cleaning the data
 After determining some questions, we then made a copy of our file.
 This is especially useful because it allows us to manipulate our dataset in various ways without the pressure of potentially losing valuable information or permanently impacting our original data.
 After creating our copy, the first step was to make sure all the data was cleaned and only the information that was needed remained.